A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Case Study

-In this scenario, the blue ego vehicle $i$ attempts to overtake a green, slower-moving vehicle $j$ ahead.
-Vehicle $i$ employs a trained \ac{rl} nominal controller, which directs it to move at approximately \SI{1.0}{\meter\per\second}, with our \ac{cbf} ensuring collision-freeness.
-In contrast, vehicle $j$ moves constantly at around \SI{0.5}{\meter\per\second} with a slower \ac{rl} nominal controller and without a \ac{cbf}.
-To encourage overtaking, we manually project vehicle $i$’s reference path to the centerline of the adjacent lane.
-Additionally, to test our CBF's robustness, vehicle $j$ conditionally switches lanes to obstruct vehicle $i$'s overtaking maneuver as it approaches.
-After obstructing three times, vehicle $j$ remains in its lane, ceasing interference with vehicle $i$.
-Note that throughout the process, vehicle $j$ moves significantly slower than vehicle $i$.
-We fine-tune the coefficient $k_\alpha$ of the extended class $\mathcal{K}$ functions, determining that $k_\alpha = 2$ is effective for both \ac{c2c}- and \ac{mtv}-based safety margins.
+In this scenario, vehicle $i$ (blue) is the ego vehicle attempting to overtake a slower-moving vehicle $j$ (green) ahead, as depicted in \cref{fig:eva_cbf_overtaking_c2c} and \cref{fig:eva_cbf_overtaking_mtv}.
+Vehicle $i$ uses a trained \ac{rl}-based nominal controller that directs it to move at approximately \SI{1.0}{\meter\per\second} and a \ac{cbf} to ensure safety.
+Conversely, vehicle $j$ only uses a trained \ac{rl}-based nominal controller, which maintains a constant speed of \SI{0.5}{\meter\per\second}.
+To encourage overtaking, vehicle $i$’s reference path is projected to the centerline of the adjacent lane.
+In addition, to test the robustness of the \ac{cbf}, vehicle $j$ conditionally switches lanes to obstruct the overtaking maneuver until it has obstructed three times, after which it remains in its lane.
+In this scenario, because vehicle $j$ follows its nominal actions, the \ac{ocp} \eqref{eq:ocp} has only two decision variables corresponding to vehicle $i$'s control actions.
+At each time step, vehicle $j$ communicates its nominal actions to vehicle $i$, which uses them to formulate Constraint \eqref{constraint:2nd-cbf-condition} for collision avoidance.
+We ignore communication delays.

-\textbf{Results}: \Cref{fig:eva_cbf_overtaking_c2c} depicts the performance of the \ac{c2c}-based safety margin.
+\textbf{Results}: \Cref{fig:eva_cbf_overtaking_c2c} shows the performance with the \ac{c2c}-based safety margin.
 Vehicle $i$ starts at $x=\SI{-1.2}{\meter}$ and vehicle $j$ at $x=\SI{-0.4}{\meter}$.
-During the three obstructive maneuvers, the \ac{c2c}-based safety margin successfully prevents a collision between vehicles $i$ and $j$.
-After $t=\SI{4.8}{\second}$, per our setup, vehicle $j$ stops obstructing vehicle $i$.
-However, vehicle $i$ cannot complete the overtake due to the conservatism of the \ac{c2c}-based safety margin.
-The blue line in \cref{fig:eva_cbf_overtaking_c2c} depicts the $h$ value over time.
-Its near-zero values indicate that the system state is near the boundaries of $\mathcal{C}_1 \cap \mathcal{C}_2$, leaving no room for overtaking (otherwise, \cref{constraint:2nd-cbf-condition} would be violated).
-Conversely, as shown in \cref{fig:eva_cbf_overtaking_mtv}, using our \ac{mtv}-based safety margin, vehicle $i$ successfully overtakes vehicle $j$ at $t=\SI{6.4}{\second}$.
+During the three obstructive maneuvers, the \ac{c2c}-based margin prevents a collision, but after $t=\SI{4.8}{\second}$, vehicle $j$ stops obstructing, and vehicle $i$ is unable to complete the overtaking maneuver because of the conservatism of the \ac{c2c}-based margin.
+The blue line in \cref{fig:eva_cbf_overtaking_c2c} shows the $h$ value over time, with near-zero values indicating that the system state remains close to the boundary of the safe set.
+In contrast, as shown in \cref{fig:eva_cbf_overtaking_mtv}, using our MTV-based safety margin, vehicle $i$ successfully overtakes vehicle $j$ at $t=\SI{6.4}{\second}$.